NKSP Language

 - end on

-The built-in function num_elements()
+The built-in function num_elements() used above, can

 be called to obtain the size of an array variable at runtime.